dotnet/AspNetDocs/aspnet/web-forms/overview/moving-to-aspnet-20/master-pages.md

 ## Using the &lt;pages&gt; Element

 You can configure a master page for your pages by setting the masterPageFile attribute in the &lt;pages&gt; element of the web.config file.
 When using this method, keep in mind that web.config files lower in the application structure can override this setting.
 Any MasterPageFile attribute set in a @Page directive will also override this setting.
-Using the &lt;pages&gt; element makes it simple to create a <em>master</em> master page that can be overridden if necessary in particular folders or files.
+Using the &lt;pages&gt; element makes it simple to create a *master* master page that can be overridden if necessary in particular folders or files.

 ## Properties in Master Pages